Personal cheat on Docker Basics

 directly with each other.

-apply to containers running on the same Docker daemon
+Bridge networks apply to containers running on the same Docker daemon

-hosts, you can either manage routing at the OS level
+hosts, you can either manage routing at the OS level, or you can use an

-overlay
+overlay network.

 19.2.1 Default bridge

-When you start Docker, a default bridge network (also called bridge)
+When you start Docker, a default bridge network (also called bridge) is

-, and newly-started containers connect to it
+created automatically, and newly-started containers connect to it unless

 otherwise specified.
 You can also create user-defined custom bridge